Miscellaneous

 photo source: treehugger.com

-In keeping with the Japanese tradition of the low entrance, such an entrance was also made for guests.
+In keeping with the Japanese tradition of low entrances, a low entrance was also made for guests.

 tea house